Why are DIY Financial Planners Turning to Financial Advisors?

 We all remember what happened in 2008 and the impact it had on retirement accounts, but most people don’t realize the aftermath of that continues to haunt retiree accounts to this day.

-As a result of recovery efforts from the great recession, interest rates were dropped and continue to stay low.
-Because this also lowers the bond market rates, dependable ‘safe’ income is adversely affected.
-What that means for retirees today is that traditionally “safe” accounts or investments (savings accounts, CDs, money market accounts, treasury bonds) aren’t paying enough interest to keep up with inflation.
+As a result of recovery efforts from the great recession, interest rates were dropped and stayed low – for too long!
+Because this also lowered the bond market rates, dependable ‘safe’ income was adversely affected.
+What that meant for retirees was that traditionally “safe” accounts or investments (savings accounts, CDs, money market accounts, treasury bonds) weren’t paying enough interest to keep up with inflation.
+And while inflation was low, for over a decade, that drastically began to change in 2021.

 Meanwhile, the stock market had only one way to go, and that was up.
-Recent volatility aside, as recent as February 2020, it record highs, widening the gap between the stock and bond market.
+Recent volatility aside, there was a widegap between the stock and bond market.
 While the simple solution is to invest in the stock market, we know how well that turned out for investors in 2007.
 There’s just too much risk for retirees there, since markets can crash even quicker than they soar.
 It’s often been said that the stock market takes the stairs up, but takes the elevator down.

 So, in a financial environment where there is a historically large gap between safe investments and riskier equities, educated DIY investors understand that asset allocation (70% bonds, 30% stocks, or some such mix) is the key.
 They can research and perhaps find a mutual fund or an index fund they think might be a fit for them.
 But, is it the right mix of safety and growth that aligns correctly with their financial goals?
 Or is this a “hope-so” strategy for the masses?
 It’s much like buying a suit off the rack: while it might serve a purpose, it’s hardly a tailored suit, custom fit for the individual and made to last.